Security changed at Parliament building after far-right group posts video

 A comment is posted with the video on the number of police on Parliament's grounds.

-"Look how many of the police are there to guard the wasp nest when Cindy feels ratlled.
+"Look how many of the police are there to guard the wasp nest when Cindy feels rattled.
 If only they used half as much of their resources on fighting actual crime," it reads.

-According to the person who shared the video on Twitter the video was taken from LT McGuinness's construction site in Bowen House.
+According to the person who shared the video on Twitter the video was taken from LT McGuinness' construction site in Bowen House.

-Meanwhile, anti-mandate protesters on Parliamentary grounds are in high spirits, despite being flanked by police holding batons as the Parliament occupation continues into its fourth day.
+Meanwhile, anti-mandate protesters on parliamentary grounds are in high spirits, despite being flanked by police holding batons as the occupation continues into its fourth day.

 Several hundred people are gathered on the front lawn of Parliament singing and dancing among the dozens of tents still erected, despite a trespass notice being served.